Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ```
 {
-    "explanation": "Here is the program you asked for which prints \"Hello, world!\"",
+    "explanation": "Here is the program you asked for which prints \"Hello\"",
     "content": "def greeting():\n    print(\"Hello\")\n"
 }
 ```

-Both of these formats avoid actually *editing* source files, to keep things as simple as possible.
+Both of these formats avoid actually *editing* source files, to keep the task as simple as possible.
-This makes the task much easier, since the LLM can emit the whole source file intact.
-LLMs find it much more challenging to correctly formulate instructions to edit portions of a file.
+The LLM can emit the whole source file intact, which is much easier than correctly formulating instructions to edit portions of a file.

-We are simply testing the effects of json-wrapping on the LLMs ability to solve coding tasks.
+We are simply testing the effects of json-wrapping on the LLMs ability to write code to solve a task.

 ## Results